top of page

 When someone falsifies something, they manipulate or fabricate the truth to create a false or misleading impression.
 Falsification can occur in various contexts, including scientific research, legal proceedings, financial records, or historical accounts.
 It involves intentionally presenting false or inaccurate information, often with the purpose of gaining an advantage, covering up wrongdoing, or influencing others' perceptions.
 Falsifying can include altering documents, forging signatures, tampering with evidence, or providing false testimonies.
 The act of falsification undermines the integrity, reliability, and credibility of information, making it essential to detect and expose such deceitful practices.

-Example sentences of falsify
+Example sentences containing falsify

 1. It's not ethical to falsify data for your own advantage.